Provincie-Zuid-Holland/PDF-conversion-tool/README.md

 - Install the dependencies: 'pip install -r requirements_gui.txt'
 - Download the files 'PDF_conversion_tool.py' and 'logo.ico' and the folder '_functions'
 - Download OfficeToPDF.exe into the same location as the above files
-- Run the file 'PDF_conversion_tool.py' to convert one or more pdf files (see 'Manual PDF conversion tool.pdf')
+- Run the file 'PDF_conversion_tool.py' to convert one or more pdf files (see 'PDF-conversion-tool.pdf')

 ### Run the tool using the executable
 - Download the file 'PDF_conversion_tool.exe'
-- Read the instructions manual ('Manual PDF conversion tool.pdf') to learn how to install and run the tool
+- Read the instructions manual ('PDF-conversion-tool.pdf') to learn how to install and run the tool

 ### Error detection
 Every time the tool is used, information on what happens in every step of the tool is saved in a file (‘Logging_PDF_conversion_tool.txt’), in the same folder als the tool.
 If errors occur, this file can be used to check which step went wrong.